mines-erds/course-overviews/558_CourseOutline.md

 - DSCI 403 Introduction to Data Science
 - GEOL 557 Earth Resource Data Science I: Fundamentals

-## Weekly schedule
-1. go find data and do stuff (557 refresher)

- - most time is spent on making a notebook/report

-1. installing python, reading a package, pip/conda, environments, functions vs scripts
-  - most time is spent understanding python for realz

-1. APIs and web scraping (Enverus, macrostrat, COGCC)
-  - most time is spent in notebooks doing stuff

-1. unsup ML
-  - most time is spent in notebooks doing stuff

-1. sup ML
-  - most time is spent in notebooks doing stuff

-1. whiteboarding an ML project and critique a paper - does it pass the sniff test?
-  - time is split between
-     - ML critique
-     - starting final solo project

-1. make a package with functions in order to revisit "go find data and do stuff"
-  - most time is spent doing solo project

-1. peer review and wrap up
-  - most time is spent peer review, fixing stuff, and final documentation

 ---

 After successful completion of the course, learners will be able to: